usdot-jpo-ode/jpo-cvmanager/services/addons/images/firmware_manager/README.md

 - SMTP_EMAIL - Email to send from.
 - SMTP_USERNAME - SMTP username for SMTP_EMAIL.
 - SMTP_PASSWORD - SMTP password for SMTP_EMAIL.
-- FW_EMAIL_RECIPIENTS - Comma-separated list of emails to send failure notifications to.
 - SMTP_SERVER_IP - Address of the SMTP server.

 GCP Required environment variables: